gradle/actions/setup-gradle/README.md

 It is possible to directly invoke Gradle in your workflow, and the `actions/setup-java@v4` action provides a simple way to cache Gradle dependencies.

-However, the `setup-gradle` action offers a number of advantages over this approach:
+However, the `setup-gradle` action offers a several advantages over this approach:

 - Easily [configure your workflow to use a specific version of Gradle](#choose-a-specific-gradle-version) using the `gradle-version` parameter.
 Gradle distributions are automatically downloaded and cached.
 - More sophisticated and more efficient caching of Gradle User Home between invocations, compared to `setup-java` and most custom configurations using `actions/cache`.
 [More details below](#caching-build-state-between-jobs).
 - Detailed reporting of cache usage and cache configuration options allow you to [optimize the use of the GitHub actions cache](#optimizing-cache-effectiveness).
 - [Generate and Submit a GitHub Dependency Graph](#github-dependency-graph-support) for your project, enabling Dependabot security alerts.
-- [Automatic capture of Build Scan® links](#build-reporting) from the build, making these easier to locate for workflow run.
+- [Automatic capture of Build Scan® links](#build-reporting) from the build, making them easier to locate in workflow runs.

 The `setup-gradle` action is designed to provide these benefits with minimal configuration.
 These features work both when Gradle is executed via `setup-gradle` and for any Gradle execution in subsequent steps.